geekrelief/genit/README.md

 # genit
-Nim macro(s) that implements a small DSL that works like an inline proc but for templates which can be used to inline, repetitive code while hopefully improving intent and maintainablity at the cost of clarity.
-The examples below show a reduction of 50-66% in code size.
+Genit is a Nim macro(s) works like an inline template.
+It implements a DSL to help you produce lots of repetitive code.
+This is an experiment to see if we eliminate copy-paste errors and increase maintainablity at the cost of a little clarity.

 ---